zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/White-Paper.rst

 byte array of data as an output.

 The formal execution model of EVM code is surprisingly simple.
-While the Ethereum virtual machine is running, its full computational state can be defined by the tuple
+While the Expanse virtual machine is running, its full computational state can be defined by the tuple
 ``(block_state, transaction, message, code, memory, stack, pc, gas)``, where ``block_state`` is the global state containing all accounts and